-When citing a specific episode of a television series, include the following information:
+If you are using a specific episode of a television series, include the following information:

 'Episode title', year of original broadcast.
 Programme title, Series number and episode number [broadcast medium i.e. TV] Name of broadcaster, full date of transmission.